Alternative Hull Paints & Coatings

 - Epoxy/Silicone – Interlux VC Performance Epoxy; Hullspeed 3000-Series; HullSpeed F-Series; HullSpeed Smart Armor; HullSpeed SuperGlide

-- Quartz – Coval Marine & Hull Coat
+- Quartz-like – Coval Marine & Hull Coat

 - Vinyl Ester – Subsea Industries EcoSpeed